Analytics206/arxiv_pipeline/README.md

 ---
 ## High Level Overview
  - Fetch papers from arXiv.org using arXiv Atom XML API
- - Store raw and normalized metadata in MongoDB with pdf_url for pdf download
+ - Store normalized metadata in MongoDB with pdf_url for pdf download
  - Download PDFs from arXiv.org and store in local directory
  - Store the author-paper-category graph in Neo4j
  - Store vector embeddings for semantic search in Qdrant
+ - Manage paper processing tracking in MongoDB
- - Central config for category, limits, model
+ - Dynamic configuration for paper category, paper limits, models, and pdf save directory
  - Web UI for interaction with graphs
  - Tracks events, errors, and skipped entries